Algarve Beaches

 Benagil is worth the boat ride to get there

-Find a kayak or boat tour to take you.
-This is the SAFEST (see below) and most recommended way to reach Benagil.
+Book a kayak or boat tour to get inside; it’s the safest and most recommended way.

 READ MORE: Kayaking Benagil Cave Tour—Everything You Need to Know!

-One of the most unique Algarve beaches, that’s for sure!
-This was taken from above.
+One of the most unique Algarve beaches — taken from above.

 Pin this post for later!